 favorite song: Simmer

 My album of the year is definitely Hayley William's 'Petals for Armor'.
 Hayley lays her soul bare on 'Petals For Armor', opened up her entire heart, and got out all the emotions that she has long kept to herself.
-The lyrics sound very thoughtful and testify to sadness, graduations, and new beginnings.
+The lyrics sound very thoughtful and testify to sadness, graduation, and new beginnings.
 Hayley has managed to make every song sound harmonious and absolutely intentional.
 It's an album that fits every situation in life.
 Every song feels so right and perfect for this shitty year.